theheking/babs-rna-seq/practical_overview/Week4_Trimming.md

        or:
            -version

-This output shows us that we must first specify whether we have paired end (`PE`) or single end (`SE`) reads.
+First you need to identify if your sample has paired end (`PE`) or single end (`SE`) reads.
 Next, we specify what flag we would like to run.
 For example, you can specify `threads` to indicate the number of processors on your computer that you want Trimmomatic to use.
 In most cases using multiple threads (processors) can help to run the trimming faster.
 These flags are not necessary, but they can give you more control over the command.
 The flags are followed by positional arguments, meaning the order in which you specify them is important.
 In paired end mode, Trimmomatic expects the two input files, and then the names of the output files.
 These files are described below.
 While, in single end mode, Trimmomatic will expect 1 file as input, after which you can enter the optional settings and lastly the name of the output file.
 | option         | meaning                                                                                       |
 | -------------- | --------------------------------------------------------------------------------------------- |
 | <inputFile1>   | Input reads to be trimmed.
 Typically the file name will contain an `_1` or `_R1` in the name. |